jonpeters/count/README.md

 * Clone the repository: git clone https://github.com/jonpeters/count.git
 * cd into the project folder, run: `npm install`

+Note: this guide assumes that the back-end, https://github.com/jonpeters/count-server.git, has been setup.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.